MicrosoftDocs/memdocs/memdocs/intune/user-help/store-recovery-key.md

 # Store your personal FileVault key

-Use the Company Portal website to store a FileVault key for your personally encrypted macOS device.
+Store a FileVault key for your personally encrypted macOS device.
 In addition to satisfying encryption requirements, storing your key in Intune enables you to:

 * Easily and quickly retrieve or rotate the key from any device.
-* Ask your IT support person for help if you need to retrieve or rotate the key and can't access the apps or website to do it yourself.
+* Ask your support person for help if you need to retrieve or rotate the key and can't access the apps or website to do it yourself.

-> [!NOTE]
-> IT support people with administrator access to Intune can rotate your personal recovery key for you if you get locked out of your device.
-They can also view keys, but only the ones that belong to corporate-owned devices.For example, IT support will need to view the key if an employee quits and turns their company device in but forgets to disclose the password.
-They can't view keys that belong to personal devices.

-Should you get locked out of your device, you'll be able to retrieve your key from the following locations:
+If you get locked out of your device, you can retrieve your key from the following locations:

 - Company Portal website
 - Company Portal app for iOS/iPadOS
 - Company Portal app for Android
 - Intune app

+## Recovery key visibility and privacy

+ IT support people with administrator access to Intune can rotate your personal recovery key for you if you get locked out of your device.

+They can also view keys, but only the ones that belong to corporate-owned devices.
+IT support people can't view recovery keys that belong to personal devices.

-## Do I need to upload a key?
+## Do I need to store my key?
 An IT support person will let you know if you're required to upload a personal recovery key.
 You may receive a notification from the Company Portal apps for iOS/iPadOS or Android if that is how your organization's IT people communicates with you.
 You won't receive a notification from the Intune or Company Portal apps.

 We only recommend uploading a recovery key if you fall into one of the following categories: